-Attendance Policy: The college attendance policy, which is available at http://www.bpcc.edu/catalog/current/academicpolicies.html, allows that "more restrictive attendance requirements may apply to some specialized classes such as laboratory, activity, and clinical courses because of the nature of those courses."
-The attendance policy of the OTA program is described in the OTA Clinical Handbook.
+Attendance Policy: The college attendance policy, which is available at http://catalog.bpcc.edu/content.php?catoid=4&navoid=231&hl=attendance&returnto=search#c lass-attendance, allows that "more restrictive attendance requirements may apply to some specialized classes such as laboratory, activity, and clinical courses because of the nature of those courses."
+The attendance policy of the OTA program is described in the OTA Program Student Handbook.